 What is Freeze Drying?

-Freeze drying is a food preservation method which removes all liquid from a particular food without impacting the taste.
+Freeze drying is a food preservation method that removes all liquid from a particular food without impacting the taste.

-It’s a two-step process which starts by freezing your food.
+It’s a 2-step process that starts by freezing your food.
 Once the food is frozen, it goes through a vacuum cycle.